wilsonmar/oss-perf/tableau.md

 <img width="676" alt="tableau data sources" src="https://cloud.githubusercontent.com/assets/300046/11996554/90f17590-aa22-11e5-8abd-5dec3b430966.png">

-0. Store all Excel data files in the same Excel folder.
 0. Click on Excel to open your Excel data folder.
 0. Drag one of the Sheets (table such as orders) to the canvas.
 0. Drag another Sheet (such as Returns) to the canvas.